rjbma/elm-listview/README.md

 # elm-listview
-A component for displaying some list of data in Elm.
+A package for displaying some list of data in Elm.
 Most likely will be used to display tables or lists of cards.

 ## Goals
 ### Main goals: